Welfare and Distributional Effects of Joint Intervention in Networks: Analysis

-That is, the regularity condition \(\lmax(\phi\b g)<1\) is satisfied for any choice of intervention by the planner.
+That is, the regularity condition \(\lmax(\phi\b g)<1\) is satisfied for any choice of intervention by the planner, ensuring that the players' equilibrium exists.

-To complete our analysis of the optimal joint intervention, we state the optimal choice of \(\b a^*\) below, which is the main concern of \cite{ggg}.
-The following Remark \ref{rmk-3} is obtained by directly applying the results derived by \cite{ggg} (or see our Proposition \ref{prop-ggg}) on the post-intervention network characterized in Theorem \ref{th-2}. \begin{remark} Suppose \(\bar w\) satisfies Assumption \ref{as-1}.
+To complete our analysis of the optimal joint intervention, we now characterize the optimal choice of \(\b a^*\), which is the main focus of \cite{ggg}.
+Remark \ref{rmk-3} follows by applying equation \eqref{eq-foc1} to the post-intervention network characterized in Theorem \ref{th-2}, with corresponding eigenvectors \(\b u_1(\phi \b g^*)\) given in Fact \ref{fact-1}.